What Are the Best Degrees for Journalism Careers?

 As previously discussed, the careers associated with Journalism vary greatly across a number of professional industries.
 To get a better idea of what you can expect after graduation, we suggest taking a look at resources such as the U.S. Bureau of Labor Statistics (BLS).

-The BLS projects that writers and authors will see 2% occupational growth by the year 2024, while editors will see a slight job decline.
+The BLS projects that writers, authors, and editors will see a slight decline in occupational growth from 2019 to 2029.
 While this is slower than average growth, those who have advanced technological skills will have an advantage when applying for these positions.
-Additionally, those using their journalism skills in marketing careers or public relations can expect to see 5% and 6% growth respectively within this same timeframe.
+Additionally, those using their journalism skills in marketing careers or public relations can expect to see 7% growth respectively within this same timeframe.

 If you’re interested in pursuing a fast-paced career that allows you to develop your passion for the written word, journalism is an excellent starting point.
 By learning these advanced technical and research skills, you will become a valuable asset to modern business across a variety of industries.
 Communication will always be an essential skillset in the professional workforce, and a Journalism degree prepares you to jump right into a rewarding career after graduation.